-There are over 6,000 languages in the world, each with pronunciations that vary depending on accents, dialects, and more.
+There are approximately 6,500 languages in the world, each with pronunciations that vary depending on accents, dialects, and more.
 With the large majority of these languages, there are alphabets that form individual words for that language.
 But in the case of the International Phonetic Alphabet, the alphabet uses symbols to represent the sounds of language.

 At first glance, these languages have very little in common with each other in terms of inflection, pronunciation, and grammatical structure.
 But there is a common theme throughout all languages that might seem a little simple—humans speak them.
 There are only a finite amount of speech sounds that can be made.